Show Me the Meaning of Being Lonely: Background

-The music video for "Show Me the Meaning of Being Lonely" was directed by Stuart Gosling in Los Angeles from December 11–12, 1999, following the 1999 Billboard Music Awards.
+The music video for "Show Me the Meaning of Being Lonely" was made by Director/Cinematographer Stuart Gosling in Los Angeles from December 11–12, 1999, following the 1999 Billboard Music Awards.
 It follows each band member separately in a sad story until they unite during the instrumental break and final choruses.
 The video, somewhat darker in tone than any of the band's previous releases, touches on several of the band's real-life issues.
 Brian Littrell had undergone open heart surgery the previous year for a defect he has had since birth.
 AJ McLean is shown holding a picture of a girlfriend, which is dedicated to a dear friend of his who died in a car accident.
 The video also uses footage that represents Kevin Richardson and his deceased father Jerald Richardson.
 Nick Carter's scene sees him save a woman to represent a fan who almost got run over by a bus.
 The woman who Howie Dorough sees represents his sister Caroline Dorough, who died a year earlier of the disease lupus.
 Additionally, the bus that McLean rides is marked for "Denniz Street," and is driven by an actor who resembles Denniz Pop (who died in 1998 and produced some Backstreet Boys tracks, besides being the mentor of the song's producer Max Martin).
 An alternate version of the video was dedicated in his honor.